lyndskg/posh-a-matic/README.md

 You will also need a recent version of `Firefox` (or another webdriver of your choice).
-> - If using `Firefox`, you will also likely need to install `geckodriver`, which on macOS can be accomplished using [Homebrew](https://brew.sh/) with the command `brew install geckodriver` in terminal.
+> - If using `Firefox`, you will also likely need to install `GeckoDriverManager`, which on macOS can be accomplished using [Homebrew](https://brew.sh/) with the command `brew install geckodriver` in terminal.
-> - If using `Edge`, you will need to install `EdgeDriverManager`.
+> - If using `Edge`, you will need to install `EdgeChromiumDriverManager`.

 <p align="right"><a href="#top">(back to top)</a></p>